turkish-nlp-suite/.github/profile/README.md

 ====
 We compile and open source large-scale Turkish datasets for model training purposes.
 We proudly present **BellaTurca**, first big-scale, diverse and high quality data collection for Turkish.
 For more details, please visit the dataset [HF repo](https://huggingface.co/datasets/BayanDuygu/BellaTurca).

+Another dataset for model building is a large-scale instructions dataset for Turkish, [InstructTurca](https://huggingface.co/datasets/turkish-nlp-suite/InstrucTurca).
+This dataset contains translates of popular instruction tuning datasets such as OpenOrca and MedText...

 :movie_camera: We love documentation: Turkish NLP Youtube Channel
 ====
 If you like doing some pair programming, please visit our [Turkish NLP Youtube channel](https://www.youtube.com/@NLPwithDuygu/playlists).
 Here's a list of playlists: